carltonwin8/CarND-Advanced-Lane-Lines-Take1/README.md

 successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained these result:

 | Original Image | Undistorted Image | Original Image | Undistorted Image
 |:---:|:---:|:---:|:---:|
 | ![](camera_cal/calibration7.jpg) | ![](output_images/calibration7.jpg) | ![](test_images/straight_lines1.jpg) | ![](output_images/straight_lines1.jpg) |

-###Pipeline (single images)
+## Pipeline (single images)

-####2.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I used the sobel X gradient thresholds _anded_ with the HLS color space S channel threshold to generate a binary image in the .
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 | sobel x | hls s | x s AND color | x s AND
 |:---:|:---:|:---:|:---:|